Date

 Children are given freedom to form friendships across generations and also learn from the wisdom of their older friends.
 This sense of connection and belonging is important and special for everyone.

-Join us as we visit the setting to find out more about the opportunities children have in the care village, ahead of the research project coming to an end this autumn.
+Join us as we visit the setting to find out more about the opportunities children have in the care village.

 A short film on the research project funded by the Froebel Trust, published in May 2025